hoepeyemi/fufu/backend/README.md

 This backend service provides IP (Intellectual Property) management functionality on the Creditcoin testnet using the Fufu smart contract.

-For a full implementation summary (network config, RPC behavior, APIs, deployment), see the root [README Implementation Summary](../README.md#-implementation-summary).

 ## Features

 - **IP Registration**: Register IP assets on Creditcoin testnet using Fufu contract